NashTech-Labs/AdoPipelineForTaggingLatestTag/README.md

-# Azure DevOps Pipeline for Building and Tagging "Latest-tag" and then Pushing Docker Images to ACR
+# Azure DevOps Pipeline for Building, Tagging with Latest, and Pushing Docker Images to ACR

 This repository contains an Azure DevOps pipeline configuration for building a Docker image, tagging it with the build number and `latest`, and pushing it to an Azure Container Registry (ACR).